 - Failsafe Mode – Photocontrol Failsafe™ is activated and the Evlulma lamp is collecting dusk-till-dawn transition events from the photocontrol.
 If the photocontrol should fail, Photocontrol Failsafe™ will take control of the light.
 Please see Technical Bulletin.

 - Photocontrol Failsafe™ OFF - Photocontrol Failsafe has been deactivated.
+The AreaMax is collecting dusk-till-dawn transition events from the photocontrol.
 If the photocontrol should fail the light will remain in the failed condition.
 Typically, a photocontrol fails in the ‘on’ position.
-The AreaMax continues to collect dusk-till-dawn transition events from the photocontrol, but will not act on the data.

 If your photocontrol should fail within the first 15 days and miss 3 dawn to dusk events, Photocontrol Failsafe will initialize and respond according to either

 - the regional settings programmed at the factory or

 - to the official sunrise and sunset times for that exact location if ‘Installed’ with ConnectLED.
 If the photocontrol should fail after the first 15 days, Photocontrol Failsafe will adjust for the unique environmental conditions surrounding the lamp.
 Likewise, if the lamp is displaced from its original programmed location, Photocontrol Failsafe will adjust the on/off response accordingly.
 Feel confident in the reuse of old photocontrols knowing you will have light at night regardless of when it might fail.

 If the move is within the same district then there is no need to re-install it with the ConnectLED Install function.
 If the move is across state, then re-installation is a good idea.